AidaDSP/AidaDSP.github.io/_posts/2020-04-13-analog-modeling-techniques-review.md

 ---
 layout: post
-title: "Analog modeling techniques review"
+title: "Analog modeling techniques review [1]"
 ---

-In this article I'll try to make a review of the current available analog modeling techniques that are used extensively both in hardware (digital stompboxes or pedalboards) and in software plugins.
+In this series of articles I'll try to make a review of the current available analog modeling techniques that are used extensively both in hardware (digital stompboxes or pedalboards) and in software plugins.